jluis/barcelona2016/README.md

     vagrant@lucid32:~ httpd -f ~/Act/httpd.conf

-Then you should open http://localhost:8080/ye2015/ and see the Act instance on your computer.
+Then you should open http://localhost:8080/barcelona2016/ and see the Act instance on your computer.

+Remember that Branch master correspond to http://test.mongueurs.net/barcelona2016/ and production to http://act.yapc.eu/barcelona2016/

 Register User